newberg85/newberg85/README.md

 I am a computer technician from "EEEP Salaberga Torquato Gomes de Matos",I am passionate about technology, music and photography.
 Since 2020 I've been building my career in the world of programming and design.

 ### Technologies
-Web Development with HTML, CSS, Javascript, React and NextJS.
+- Web Development with HTML, CSS, Javascript and PHP.

 <!--
 **newberg85/newberg85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.